-- The area is contiguous and is greater than 11⁄2 acres in size; - The proposed RPA will qualify as a "blighted-vacant" area; further, the factors as documented herein are present to a meaningful extent and are distributed throughout the proposed RPA (a detailed analysis of the qualification findings is outlined in Section IV of this report.); - All property in the area would substantially benefit by the proposed redevelopment project improvements; - The sound growth of taxing districts applicable to the area, including the Village, has been impaired by the factors found present in the area; and - The area would not be subject to redevelopment without the investment of public funds, including property tax increments.
+- The area is contiguous and is greater than 11/2 acres in size; - One part of the proposed RPA will qualify as a "conservation area" and the other part will qualify as a "blighted vacant" area.
+Further, the factors as documented herein are present to a meaningful extent and are distributed throughout the proposed RPA.
+(A more detailed analysis of the qualification findings is outlined in Section IV of this report.) - All property in the area would substantially benefit by the proposed redevelopment project improvements; - The sound growth of taxing districts applicable to the area, including the Village, has been impaired by the factors found present in the area; and - The area would not be subject to redevelopment without the investment of public funds, including property tax increments.

-In the judgment of KMA, these preliminary findings support the case for the Village to initiate a formal process to consider the proposed RPA as a TIF District.
+In the judgment of KMA, these findings support the case for the Village to initiate a formal process to consider the area as a TIF District.

-Appendix I TIF Boundary Map
+Appendix I TIF Boundary Map and Tax Parcels